How to Clean Produce with Baking Soda

 Studies have found that some produce items on grocery store shelves are more prone to having pesticides than others.
 This is known as the Dirty Dozen and the Clean 15.
 This term was brought to my attention when researching organic foods.
 I wanted to understand the reasons for purchasing them over the regularly marked produce available.

 This list is updated each year by the EWG (Environmental Working Group) which gets its information from the United States Department of Agriculture Pesticide Data Program.
 This is a list I keep saved on my phone for shopping days.
-Although at this point I have most of them memorized these days.
+However at this point I have most of them memorized these days.

 It is a relevant list to refer to when deciding whether you should opt for the organic option.
 It is no secret that not everyone can buy all organic produce.
 The cost can be considerably higher than that of a regularly priced produce item.
 In some areas, organic produce might also not be as available as standard fruits and vegetables.